chuangl4/label-verfication-app/README.md

 ## 👏 Acknowledgments

 - TTB (Alcohol and Tobacco Tax and Trade Bureau) for regulatory framework
-- Tesseract OCR project for open-source OCR engine
+- Anthropic for Claude Vision API
 - Next.js team for excellent framework and documentation